Binington History, Family Crest & Coats of Arms

 Early History of the Binington family

-Another 145 words (10 lines of text) are included under the topic Early Binington History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Binington research.
+Another 73 words (5 lines of text) are included under the topic Early Binington History in all our PDF Extended History products and printed products wherever possible.

 Binington Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Binington has undergone many spelling variations, including Benington, Bennington and others.